Omeros Corporation - Highly Promising Prospects

-On Oct.
-25, we featured the stellar trader scientist, Biotech Beast (“BB”) in our Integrated BioSci Investing interview series.
+On October 25, we featured the stellar trader scientist, Biotech Beast (“BB”) in our Integrated BioSci Investing interview series.
 In the discussion, BB recommended Omeros Therapeutics (NASDAQ:OMER) to investors.
 Based in Seattle, WA, the company is focusing on the innovation and commercialization of small-molecule and protein therapeutics for larger as well as orphan markets (targeting inflammation, complement-mediated diseases, and central nervous system disorders).
-On Nov.
-10, Omeros popped over 32% due to strong Q3 earnings.
-Shares traded North $4.44 at $18.53 (as of 3:30 pm ET).
+On November 10, Omeros popped over 32% due to strong Q3 earnings.
+Shares traded north $4.44 at $18.53 (as of 3:30 pm ET).
 And, the stock gained over 60% since BB’s recommendation two weeks ago.

 Source: Dr. Tran BioSci (Adapted from StockCharts)